JerzyMarczewski/JerzyMarczewski/README.md

 ### Hi there 👋

 My name is **Jerzy** (George).
 I am a graduate of the Warsaw University of Life Sciences, where I earned a Bachelor's degree in computer science.
 I am passionate about web technologies and have been independently exploring them for over four years.
-Additionally, I continue to develop in the field of Machine Learning, which I worked on as part of my thesis.

 #### The technologies I use in my projects include:
 <div>